-Principles of Consolidation: Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and include the assets, liabilities, shareholders' equity, and operating results of the Company and its wholly owned subsidiaries.
+Principles of Consolidation: Our consolidated financial statements have been prepared in accordance with U.S. GAAP and include the assets, liabilities, shareholders' equity, and operating results of the Company and its wholly owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 We are not the primary beneficiary of, nor do we hold a significant variable interest in, any variable interest entity.